nickbullll/http-simple-cheatsheet/README.md

 Request method was not allowed for the specified document.

 ### 406 Not Acceptable
-Requested document cannot be sent in a wat that the client can understand.
+Requested document cannot be sent in a way that the client can understand.

 ### 407 Proxy Authentication Required
 Client must be authorized by the proxy before the requested document can be sent.